-Insurers understand that people drink on holidays; however they expect you to drink responsibly.
+Insurers understand that people drink on holidays; however, they expect you to drink responsibly.
 Having too much to drink could make a medical claim void.
-So driving a scooter without a helmet after having too many drinks is not taking reasonable care.
-This may sounds like common sense; however the example above is more common than you would think.
+Driving a scooter without a helmet after having too many drinks is not taking reasonable care.
+This may sound like common sense; however, the example above occurs more frequently than you would think.

 Be aware that some travel insurance policies won't cover valuable items if they have been checked into the hold with your luggage.
-So carry your valuables on your person or in your hand luggage.
+So, try to carry your valuables on your person or in your hand luggage.

-If you luggage goes missing get a report from the airline as soon as you can.
+If your luggage goes missing, get a report from the airline as soon as you can.

-If your travel arrangements are delayed or likely to be cancelled contact the emergency assistance number provided by your travel insurance provider to ensure you follow the right procedure.
+If your travel arrangements are delayed or likely to be cancelled, contact the emergency assistance number provided by your travel insurance provider to ensure you follow the right process.

-Whilst most airlines will try to make alternative arrangements for you, in some cases, such as severe weather events or natural disasters travel might not be possible.
+Whilst most airlines will try to make alternative arrangements for you, in some cases, such as severe weather events or natural disasters, travel might not be possible at all.
 If your flight is delayed or cancelled you will need proof to make a claim, usually in the form of a letter from the airline.
 Your claim could be turned down if you can't provide proof.

 If you fail to disclose any pre-existing medical conditions your insurer may deny your claim.
 Make sure you give full and correct information about any pre-existing conditions related to all the travellers named on the policy, including children.
 Many minor conditions are automatically covered but should still be declared.

 Be upfront with your Insurer about any pre-existing medical conditions and contact your provider if you have any questions.

 Death in the family

 Insurers have different policies and conditions relating to the death of a close relative.
 Some consider a close relative to be a parent, sibling or child, but not grandparent, aunt or uncle.